Skip to content

 This is a TS1TMTS830S 1 TB: reflink_amazon builtin.
 Its pretty long but it works fine.
 This is the m2 adapter used: reflink_aliexpress to install an nvme drive instead of an wifi card.

 Here some shots with the half sized TS1TMTS430S 1TB: link_amazon and WD BLUE SN570 2 TB builtin.
 I pre-cut it to the right size and broke off the rest of the pcb with some pliers.
 Was pretty easy.
 So we have get an easy to install but slightly more pricy ddr ram cached transcend sata m2 ssd for (system and data) and an pretty cheap nvme (data) into this beast.
-Of course the second is PCIE 1x.
+Of course the second is limited by the PCIE 1x bus but this is fine.

 WIFI M2 NVME SSD benchmarks